Superficial Siderosis of the Spine MRI Findings

 What is it?

-Superficial siderosis is due to the chronic deposition of hemosiderin in the subpial layer of the brain and spine.
+Superficial siderosis is the chronic deposition of hemosiderin in the subpial layer of the brain and spine.

 Why does it occur?